Code-Sleek/Customer-Behavior-Analysis/README.md

 ---

+Perfect 👍 You can easily add your Power BI dashboard image and the key insights to your README.

+Here’s how to include your uploaded **dashboard image** (`Dashboard.png`) and write a clean, recruiter-friendly **Results & Insights** section:

+---

-## ✅ Results & Insights
+## ✅ **Results & Insights**

-Key Findings:
+**Key Findings:**

-👥 Total Customers: 3.9K
+* 👥 **Total Customers:** 3.9K
-💵 Average Purchase Amount: $59.76
+* 💵 **Average Purchase Amount:** $59.76
-⭐ Average Review Rating: 3.75
+* ⭐ **Average Review Rating:** 3.75

-Insights:
+**Insights:**

-* Clothing generates the highest revenue and sales volume compared to other product categories.
+* **Clothing** generates the highest revenue and sales volume compared to other product categories.
-* Young Adults are the most active customer group in terms of both revenue and number of sales.
+* **Young Adults** are the most active customer group in terms of both revenue and number of sales.
-* Subscribed customers contribute significantly less than non-subscribed customers, indicating potential to improve the loyalty program.
+* **Subscribed customers** contribute significantly less than non-subscribed customers, indicating potential to improve the loyalty program.
-* Shipping preferences are diverse, with opportunities to promote faster shipping methods for higher-value customers.
+* **Shipping preferences** are diverse, with opportunities to promote faster shipping methods for higher-value customers.

-* These insights help identify which customer segments and categories drive business growth and where targeted marketing or retention efforts can yield better results.
+These insights help identify which customer segments and categories drive business growth and where targeted marketing or retention efforts can yield better results.

-The results provide actionable insights that can help drive data-driven decisions.

 ---